 Bringing a metallic design to the fray for the first time, the Galaxy S6 was arguably the best looking device of 2015, with a fashionable and durable build proving successful.
 It didn’t take it easy on the specs front either, with a ridiculous amount of power under the hood as well.

-Of course, the Samsung Galaxy S7 is going to take over as the Samsung flagship device – meaning that the S6 could become pretty affordable.
+Of course, the Samsung Galaxy S7 has since taken over as the Samsung flagship device – meaning that the S6 has become pretty affordable.
 So, if you do fancy buying one of the better phones of 2015, the S6 could prove to be a great choice.